mmoonly/DevOpsDiploma/ansible/roles/jenkins/README.md

 ## Usage

 1. If using `use_prepared_home=true`, ensure the `jenkins_home_prepared.tar.gz` archive is available at `/home/ubuntu/DevOpsDiploma/ci/` on the control node.
-2. Include the role in your playbook.
+2. Include the role in your playbook after the `docker` role.
 3. Run the playbook:
    ```bash
    ansible-playbook -i inventories/hosts.yml playbooks/setup.yml